fqantonio/GoingInductive/README.md

 Luckily, the knowledge and the tools available online today, allows us to go further with peer contribution, beyond a simple Average Treatment Effect (some of us, at least, do some mean computations): statistical knowledge is not something that we are prepared for and the statistical tools are very expensive.
 Today, this tools are available with opensource licences: so, time is crucial: teacher need it to study, get the necessary knowledge and interpret the results.
 And publish it!

+# CONTEXT

+This work includes junior and junior high students of two different schools data, from different regions, for the chemistry and physics subjects of the Portuguese curriculum, in the time scale 2003 to 2019.
+Raw data was gathered during 13 years, from actual day-to-day assessment registering in three different areas: transfer tests, lab practice and classroom behavior.

 # RESULTS

-The next two tables present a resume of the **results**, only for the most **robust and reliable sample** used in this work, in spite of the fact that the sample is much large.
+The next two tables present a resume of the **results**, only for the most **robust and reliable sample** used in this work: in fact the sample is much larger.
 So, they show results about the JUNIOR sample for SCHOOL 1, which means not having the school effect [^5], nor the problem of using the less numbered entrances of the junior high students sample.

-The description of the **variables** used in the sample:
+**variables** descrition in the data frame:

 ID: Identification entry row data;
-DATE: year of the sample: it belongs, actually to 2003/2004, lective year;
+DATE: year of the sample: it belongs, actually to 2003/2004, school year;
-SCHOOL: categorical variable, 0 and 1, represent two schools, identified by 0 (till 2008) and 1 (after 2009);
+SCHOOL: categorical variable, 0 and 1, represent two schools, identified by 0 (till 2008) and 1 (after 2009, included);
-GENDER: categorical vairable, F and M
+GENDER: categorical variable, F and M
-TEST, LAB, BEHAV: variables of the score in the tests and observational forms at LAB (Laboratory practical skills assessment) and BEHAV related to accomplishment school rules behavior LAB work and Behavior, normally if they follow the rules stablished at school
+TEST, LAB, BEHAV: variables of the score in the tests and observational forms at LAB (Laboratory practical skills assessment) and BEHAV related to accomplishment school rules behavior LAB work and Behavior, normally if they follow the rules established by the school;
-GRADE: categories 0 to 6, representing, respectively, 7,8,9,10,11, 10p(techical) and 11p (Technical)
+GRADE: categories 0 to 6, representing, respectively, 7,8,9,10,11, 10p(techical) and 11p (Technical);
 M4CID, categorical 0 and 1 variable, respectively, without 4C/ID and with 4CID;
-CLASS, continuous variable, 0 to 100, height average, CLASS = 0.5 x TEST + 0.3 x LAB + 0.2 x BEHAV
+CLASS, continuous variable, 0 to 100, height average, CLASS = 0.5 x TEST + 0.3 x LAB + 0.2 x BEHAV;
 RANK: a categorical variable, 1,2,3, that measures the adaptability of students to school.

-The values showned in the table represent median changes.
+The values showed in the table represent changes in the variables median.

 | SAMPLE | TEST | LAB | BEHAV | CLASS | OBSERVATIONS/NOTES |
 |:------------|:------------:|:------------:|:------------:|:------------:|:------------:|